NCAR/vast/content/news/20220801-projectpythia-hackathon.md

 successful hackathon with the introduction of [Cookbooks](https://cookbooks.projectpythia.org/).

-Members of the Project Pythia team gathered in Boudler, CO and remotely for a hybrid hacakthon in late June 2022 to develop content and infrastructure for a new pillar of our learning resources called "Cookbooks."
+Members of the Project Pythia team gathered in Boulder, CO and remotely for a hybrid hacakthon in late June 2022 to develop content and infrastructure for a new pillar of our learning resources called "Cookbooks."
 Pythia Cookbooks provide